Overview of the Norming Process for the ACA Youth Outcomes Battery

 Using the Normative Data for Comparison

-- Collect the desired outcome data for your camp using the Basic (retrospective change only) form of the YOB scales.
+- Collect the desired outcome data for your camp using the Basic (increased format) or Detailed (status+change) form of the YOB scales.

-- Calculate average (mean) scores for the outcomes using the YOB templates.
-These means must be scaled to match the means (1-5 for all outcomes except Camp Connectedness, which is 1-6).
-This is typically done by summing the raw item scores and then dividing by the number of items for each camper.
+- Calculate average (mean) scores for the outcomes using the YOB templates or the online YOB 2.0 that generates analysis reports.
+These means must be scaled to match the means (1-5 for all Basic outcomes except Camp Connectedness, which is 1-6 or 1-6 for the Detailed outcomes).
+This process is typically done by summing the raw item scores and then dividing by the number of items for each camper.
 All camper scores can then by averaged together to create a “camp” or “session” average for the YOB scale of interest.

-- This average score can then be compared to the normative means and percentiles included in this report.
+- This average score can then be compared to the normative means and percentiles included in the ACA YOB Norming Tables.

-- As an example, if an ACA-accredited resident camp was interested in Friendship Skills (FS), Problem Solving Confidence (PS), and Independence (IND), it might administer these YOB scales to its campers.
-It would then create means for each subscale.
+- As an example, if the administrative staff at an ACA-accredited overnight camp was interested to see if their campers increased in Friendship Skills (FS), Problem Solving Confidence (PS), and Independence (IND), they might administer these YOB scales to their campers.
+They would then create means for each outcome measure.
 For this example, assume that the means were 2.7 for FS, 3.5 for PS, and 4.2 for Independence.
 Using Table 1 for FS, 2.7 falls between 2.5 and 2.97.
-Therefore, this camp’s campers scored about half way between the 10th and 20th percentile compared to the normative sample of ACA-accredited resident campers.
+Therefore, this camp’s campers scored about half way between the 10th and 20th percentile compared to the normative sample of ACA-accredited overnight campers.
 For Problem Solving Confidence and Independence, it would be correct to report that PS scores for this camp were at the 50th percentile (3.50) and that Independence (Ind) scores for this camp were just above the 70th percentile (4.125).
-These simple results help the camp decide if they are happy with their campers only scoring in the 10-20% range on friendship skills while they score in the 50% on problem-solving and 70% on independence.
+These simple results help the camp decide if they are happy with their campers only scoring in the 10-20% range on friendship skills while they scored in the 50% on problem-solving and 70% on independence.
 The camp may decide to do additional staff training to help staff facilitate more camper skill development around making friends if this outcome is an important outcome to the camp program.

 - If an exact percentile is necessary for reporting, linear interpolation will yield a reasonable approximation of the precise percentile.